Savalan11/movie_api/README.md

 Description
 Movie API for managing movie database.

 Server-side component of a “movies” web application.
 The web application will provide users with access to information about different movies, directors, and genres.
-Users will be able to sign up, update their personal information, and create a list of their favorite movies.
+Users will be able to sign up, update their personal information, and create a list of their favorite movies..

 Essential Features
 Return a list of all movies to the user